patricklucas/unified2orchestra/README.md

 ### Python build

-The Python script orchestratransposer.py is invoked to transform Unified Repository to Orchestra v1.0.
-The script was copied from the orchestra-transposer project in GitHub, which should be considered the golden copy.
-See that repository for documentation.
+The Python tool orchestratransposer is invoked to transform Unified Repository to Orchestra v1.0.
+The tool lives in the orchestra-transposer GitHub repo, and installed directly from there in CI.

 The Python script validates that the files conform to their respective XML schemas.